Choosing New Carpet

 more "resilient" Nylon is the most resilient carpet fiber available today.
 Polyester is typically known to be the least resilient carpet face-weight is the weight of the fiber that is used to manufacture the carpet pile.
-Face weights range from 20 ounces to 120 ounces and most residential carpets sold today are between 30 to 60 ounces.
+Face weights range from 20 ounces to 120 ounces and most residential carpets sold today have a face weight between 30 to 60 ounces.
 Generally speaking, the higher the face-weight, the more durable the carpet will be.